JemimahJames/Jemimah/README.md

 I’m open for Entry Level Data Analyst Role as I am currently in search of a Data Analyst role.

-Excel is my favourite analytical tool for now though i hope to learn other tools

 **Reach me through:** [LinkedIn](https://www.linkedin.com/in/jemimah-james-73b204191)

 **Pronouns:** She